ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 # Home Lab Ansible Playbook

 Despite using Ansible off and on since 2016, I never needed to write my own playbooks.
 This home lab outage is my excuse to automate some tasks using Ansible.
-My previous post, [Running Ubuntu on a Raspberry Pi Cluster](/running-ubuntu-on-rpi), details the steps to set-up Ubuntu on a Raspberry Pi:
+My previous post, [Running Ubuntu on a Raspberry Pi Cluster](/running-ubuntu-on-rpi), details the eight steps to set-up Ubuntu on a Raspberry Pi:

 1. Flash the drive with the Ubuntu server image.
 1. Add the ssh file.